 Cheap sunglasses don't have to be uncomfortable.
 Our full panel of testers judged how comfortable each pair was to wear over long stretches.
 We noted where each pair touched our faces and if they were tight on certain face shapes or head sizes.
 We checked adjustability where applicable and considered any additional features like rubber cushioning and nose pads.
 We gauged whether they felt heavy, imbalanced, or squeezed any of our testers over several hours of wear.

-Adjustable nose pads and sprung hinges help make the Sungait Polarized Rectangular comfortable.
+The adjustable nose pads and spring hinges make the Sungait Polarized extra comfortable.
+Credit: Justin Simoni

 The Sungait Polarized Rectangular had more comfort features than most others we've tested.
-Adjustable nose pads and sprung hinges aid in tuning these sunglasses to your own visage.
+Adjustable nose pads and spring hinges aid in tuning these sunglasses to your own visage.

 The Suncloud Mayor and the Sunski Dipseas are both more comfortable than average.
 The Mayor runs a bit smaller than average, and we found that frame most comfortable on medium to narrow heads.
 The Dipseas are also a bit narrow but have flexible plastic frames, making them more adaptable.
 Skinny bows can add pressure points on wider faces, but our testing team didn't find this an issue.